 As far as the UI, it closely matches what you'll find on a Samsung smartphone, down to the settings menu.
 Some settings will also translate from the watch to the smartphone and vice versa.
 For example, your clock will display the different time zones across devices, and blocked contacts will also sync.

 One handy feature available on One UI Watch is having apps downloaded on your smartphone automatically installed on your smartwatch, assuming there's an existing version available.
 This expands on the Play Store's capability to install apps on your watch directly from your smartphone.

 For now, Samsung's One UI Watch is the only Wear OS 3 skin available, but it gives a good idea of what we can expect from other smartphone OEMs with custom Android skins.
-We may learn more about what these OEMs have in store for their flavors of Wear OS 3 when the update gets closer to launch.
+We may learn more about what these OEMs have in store for their flavors of Wear OS 3 when the update gets closer to launch and more smartwatches arrive.
 Until then, we'll keep on the lookout for more information about Wear OS 3 as it comes.

 What we want to see

 So far, what we've seen from Wear OS 3 has us pretty excited about the future of Google's wearable platform.
 But there are still things that we wish the company would adopt when it reaches more smartwatches.
 Our Ara Wagoner listed some of those wishes, including a better backup and restore process.